notlath/Guitara-Scheduling-System/archive/documentation/archive_log_2025-06-01.md

 - Updated `royal-care-frontend/src/App.jsx` to remove imports and references to the TestConnection component
 - Removed the `/test` route from the frontend application
+- Updated `royal-care-frontend/README.md` to change the installation command from `npm install` to `npm install --legacy-peer-deps`

 ## Notes